 Twenty years ago today, on October 25, 1986, the entire nation mourned.
-Forrest Tucker, the greatest actor who ever lived, passed away from lung cancer at the young age of 67.
+Forrest Tucker, the greatest actor who ever lived, passed away from cancer at the young age of 67.

 Tuck's full obituary from the Los Angeles Times can be viewed here.
 Of interest: Milton Berle is quoted, but the article makes no mention of their legendary "contest" to determine, once and for all, Hollywood's most, uh, gifted performer.

 |Taking Fort Courage to Reno in April 1967|